 HPCSA guides and regulates all health professions in South Africa.
-It’s commissioned to manage and oversee registration, education and training, professional conduct and ethical behavior, ensuring continuing professional development, and fostering compliance with healthcare standards among health professionals across South Africa.
+It’s commissioned to manage and oversee registration, education and training, professional conduct and ethical behaviour, ensuring continuing professional development and fostering compliance with healthcare standards among health professionals across South Africa.

 NOTE: All individuals who

 practiseany of the health care professions incorporated within the scope of the HPCSA are obliged by the Health Professions Act No. 56 of 1974 to register with the Council.
 Failure to do so constitutes a criminal offence.

 The Health Professions Council of South Africa confers the following designations:

 Internships and community service for Nigerian doctors in South Africa

 Doctors trained abroad need to apply to the HPCSA for registration.
 Some may be exempted from a board exam, while others may have to write the exam.
 The purpose of board examinations is to measure the academic and clinical competence and capacity of foreign qualified practitioners (Nigerian doctors in South Africa qualified in Nigeria) to enter the profession for community service, supervised practice or independent practice.
 They may subsequently be required to perform supervised practice for up to two years of internship.